Skip to Content

 Snickerdoodle Hot Chocolate

-These snickerdoodle hot chocolate cookies are the bomb!
-Just like that favorite Starbucks drink, you can now get the same flavors in this quick easy dessert recipe. (affiliate links present)
+These hot chocolate snickerdoodle cookies are the bomb!
+Just like that favorite Starbucks drink, you can now get the same flavors in this quick easy dessert recipe. (affiliate links present, originally published 12/20)

 Snickerdoodle Hot Chocolate

-It’s time to make some Christmas cookie recipes!!
+Let’s talk about a few of our favorite Christmas cookie recipes shall we??!!
 If you love classic holiday flavors, this should be added into your family bake day rotation.
+Easy enough for kids to get involved and make together, which makes memories.

-Yes we love cake mix gingerbread cookies and Grandma’s lebkuchen, but these were added this year for something different.
+We love making and decorating cake mix gingerbread cookies together too.
+Another is Grandma’s lebkuchen, these were added this year for something different.
+A bit like a flattened brownie cookie with a cinnamon flare to them.
+I know, yum.

 • First thing first, do you know how to measure flour correctly?